nodecg/nodecg/tutorials/performance-tips.md

+## Be careful which CSS properties you animate
+Many CSS properties trigger `layout` events when changed.
+That means that changing one property can sometimes cause the entire page to be re-rendered, which imposes a significant performance hit.
+[CSS Triggers](http://csstriggers.com/) is a website that lets you quickly check which CSS properties are expensive to animate.
+(Spoilers: `transform` and `opacity` are just about the only
+CSS properties that can be freely maniuplated with little overhead).

-## Minimize active `video` tags
+## Minimize active `<video>` tags
 For animations that are always the same, pre-rendering them as webm video (which supports alpha transparency) is an option.
-However, care must be taken to remove these `video` nodes from the DOM when they are not in use.
+However, care must be taken to remove these `<video>` nodes from the DOM when they are not in use.
-Even if a `video` tag is not currently playing, simply having it in the DOM can impact performance.
+Even if a `<video>` tag is not currently playing, simply having it in the DOM can impact performance.

 ## Use sprite sheets when appropriate
 For short pre-rendered animations, a sprite sheet might be the best solution.